a-warner/a-warner.github.com/source/_posts/2014-08-20-beware-the-comment-siren-song.markdown

 require 'mylibrary/railtie' if defined?(Rails) # TODO: older rails support!
 ```

-Realistically, when is that TODO every going to get done?
-Practical suggestion: use the wonderful
+Realistically, when is that TODO ever going to get done?
+Instead of writing a comment, use the
 [doby](https://github.com/andyw8/do_by) library, or roll your own expiring todos.

 ```ruby